 It is unclear whether or not eating boogers has any benefits.
-However, there is some evidence to suggest that this habit could expose the body to germs.
-Excessive nose picking can also damage the nasal passages.
+However, some evidence suggests that this habit could expose the body to germs.

 This article looks at the benefits and potential risks associated with eating boogers.
 It also explains why children sometimes adopt this habit and what steps a person can take to stop or reduce excessive nose picking.

 There is not a lot of research to suggest that there are benefits to eating boogers.

 Scientists need to carry out more research into eating boogers to determine whether or not there are any health benefits.

 There is more reliable research on the risks of eating boogers.

 Mucus in the nose acts as a filter system for viruses and bacteria trying to invade the body.
 As a result, each booger may contain a host of harmful microorganisms.

 The following sections outline some other potential risks associated with eating boogers.

 People sometimes call infections caused by staphylococcus bacteria “staph infections” for short.
 The symptoms of a staph infection include:

 Sometimes, a staph infection will clear up by itself.
 If not, a doctor may recommend oral antibiotics or topical antimicrobial treatments.
 If a person has boils, a doctor will drain them under local anesthetic.